Banya Bashi Mosque – A Symbol of Tolerance in Sightseeing Sofia

 There were once more than 100 mosques, libraries, bathhouses, and markets.
 Many religious buildings were lost after Bulgaria’s liberation in 1878.
 However, Banya Bashi Mosque survived.
 It now stands between a synagogue and a church.
 This makes it a strong symbol of religious harmony and coexistence in Sofia sightseeing.

-Banya Bashi Square – The Historic Center
+Banya Bashi Square – The Historic Centre

 The square was also the resting place of two important donors: Emin Dede and Molla Seyfullah Efendi.
 Sofia sightseeing tours often include this historic square.